mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

     This creates a role named "my-role".
 When users generate credentials against this role, Vault will create a database user and attach the specified roles to that database user mapped to the appropriate database/collection.
-Vault will then create an username and password for the database user and return these credentials.
+Vault will then create a username and password for the database user and return these credentials.

-    ```text
+    ```bash
     $ vault read mongodbatlas/creds/test
         Key                Value
         ---                -----